tektoncd/pipeline/docs/tutorial.md

 ---

-Except as otherwise noted, the content of this page is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the
+Except as otherwise noted, the content of this page is under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the
 [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).